 Original Prophy – the standard diameter shank extends to a thin, tapered tip for removing light to moderate, moderate to heavy, or orthodontic cement.

 You likely perform power scaling on most, if not all, of your patients.
 A daily schedule of 8 adult patients with 15 minutes of power scaling per patient means having an ultrasonic insert nestled in your hand for at least 2 hours per day.
 With the amount of power scaling performed, Hu-Friedy knows you have specific ergonomic and style preferences when it comes to handle type.
 That’s why we offer variety of distinctive handle options that can provide ergonomic comfort to enhance your clinical efficiency.

 Swivel and Swivel Direct Flow – Featuring 360° Swivel handle for additional maneuverability, the lightly textured, wide diameter silicone grip also provides a secure, comfortable grasp.
 The grip is 18% larger than standard inserts, allowing for reduced finger pinching, less hand fatigue, and increased tactile sensitivity.

-Streamline Plus – This non-swivel option features a lightly textured, wide diameter silicone grip for a secure, comfortable grasp.
+Streamline Plus – Featuring the same lightly textured, wide diameter silicone grip as Swivel, without the rotating functionality so you can choose what style is best for you and your equipment.
 The grip is 18% larger than standard inserts, allowing for reduced finger pinching, less hand fatigue, and increased tactile sensitivity.

 Magnetostrictive generators are typically designed to operate at frequencies of 25 kHz or 30 kHz.
 This means the generator will cause the insert tip to vibrate either 25,000 times per second or 30,000 times per second.
 Some generator brands, such as Swerv3®, can accommodate both 25 kHz and 30 kHz inserts with a simple change of the handpiece.